IGLU-CHISTERA/CLEAR-dataset-generation/README.md

 The versions are named according to the number of scene and question they contains.<br>
 For example, the version `v1.0.0_50k_scenes_40_inst_per_scenes` will generate 50 000 scenes and 40 questions per scene for a total of 2 000 000 questions (Which is divided into training, validation and test sets).

-We recommend using the arguments files instead of passing the arguments one by one in the command line. <br>
+We recommend using the arguments files instead of passing the arguments one by one in the command line.

 See **Scene Generation**, **Question Generation** and **Scene production** sections for more info on their usage.

 ## Elementary Sounds
-Each scenes is composed by assembling a serie of Elementary Sounds together.
+Each scenes is composed by assembling a serie of Elementary Sounds together.<br>
 The elementary sounds have been selected from the [Good-Sound Dataset](https://www.upf.edu/web/mtg/good-sounds) and can be found in the `elementary_sounds` folder of this repository.

-In this first version of CLEAR, all elementary sounds are recordings of an instrument playing a single sustained note.
+In the first version of CLEAR, all elementary sounds are recordings of an instrument playing a single sustained note.

-The elementary sounds bank can easily be extended by adding new sounds to the `elementary_sounds` folder and the `elementary_sounds.json` file.<br>
-This allow to create new scenes with different types of sound (Environmental, speech, etc).
+The elementary sounds bank can easily be extended by adding new sounds to the `elementary_sounds` folder and the `elementary_sounds.json` file.This allow to create new scenes with different types of sound (Environmental, speech, etc).

 ## 1. Scene Generation
 To run the scene generation process manually with the default arguments :